 - Design defect (the product/drug was improperly designed)

 - Warning defect (the product/drug consumer was not properly warned of side effects or other harmful effects of the drug

 Contact a Drug Recall Attorney Today to Discuss Your Case

 If you have been injured by a drug, you may be entitled to legal compensation.
-Our experienced drug recall attorneys are here to help you.
-If you feel that you have a claim, you should contact our experienced drug recall attorneys at the McEwen Law Firm via phone at 651-224-3833 or contact us online.
+Our experienced drug recall attorney is here to help you.
+If you feel that you have a claim, you should contact the McEwen Law Firm via phone at 651-224-3833 or contact us online.